 The 13th VCM report requested an additional $148 million in expenditures and was considered just as major news about increasing costs and a significant overhaul to the project’s management was announced in late October 2015.
 Georgia Power witnesses testified in early November, with little discussion allowed on the project’s major management changes.
 During the December 10, 2015 – read our press release here and blog (with videos) here – we learned the costs are likely to go up even further as more delays are likely, according to expert witnesses.
 In February, the PSC unanimously approved the expenditures, but did include some of our recommendations that we included in our final brief that could offer some protections for utility customers.

 During the 13th VCM, an unexpected new proceeding was announced based on a motion filed by Commissioner Wise.
 It appears to be an expedited prudency review of all costs-to-date for the Vogtle project.
-Read more here.
+Read more here and plan to attend the only public hearing on December 6, 2016.
 SACE has petitioned to intervene.